 Google Pixel 3 release date

-- October launch predicted
+- 4 October launch rumoured

 Google's Pixel phones traditionally arrive in the latter half of the year, normally around October.
 In the past this was synced with a new version of Android - in this case it's Android P - although with Oreo the software appeared a few weeks before the new phones.